Glenpool, Oklahoma: History

 On November 22, 1905, wildcatters, Robert Galbreath Jr. and Frank Chesley (along with, by some accounts, Charles Colcord), drilling for oil on farmland owned by Creek Indian Ida E. Glenn, created the first oil gusher in what would soon be known as the "Glenn Pool".
 The discovery set off a boom of growth for the area, bringing in hordes of people: lease buyers, producers, millionaires, laborers, tool suppliers, drunks, swindlers, and newspeople.
 Daily production soon exceeded 120000 oilbbl.
 The nearby city of Tulsa benefited from the production, and Glenpool calls itself the town that made Tulsa famous.

 By the end of 1906 a settlement consisting of twelve families had grown up nearby.
 In that year, the Midland Valley Railroad extended a track from Jenks.
 By 1907, nearly 3,000 people had moved to the area, but only about 500 people actually lived in the town in 1910.
 Lots were platted and a post office opened on January 31, 1908.
-The new community was renamed "Glenpool."
+The new community was named "Glenn Pool."
+The city was incorporated in 1917 but did not appear on state maps until 1924, which is when its name was changed to "Glenpool".

-Sometime after the discovery, Ida Glenn and her husband, Robert, sold their farm and moved to California.
+Sometime after the discovery, Ida Estella Glenn and her husband, according to US Censuses, moved from their farm, to Tulsa, to Florida, finally settling in California.
+Ida E Glenn, born June 4, 1881, in Missouri, died on August 18, 1963, at her home at 2774 Studio Drive, Cayucos, California.

 In the early days, Glenpool was on the route of the Sapulpa & Interurban Railway (“S&I”) streetcar/interurban line connecting to Tulsa through Kiefer and Sapulpa, as well as south to Mounds; S&I subsequently went through a series of mergers and name changes, with only the Tulsa-to-Sapulpa portion continuing as the Tulsa-Sapulpa Union Railway.

 Population grew to 428 in 1920, but declined thereafter to 280 in 1950.
 A post-WWII building boom then pushed the population upward to 353 in 1960.
 During the 1970s and 1980s, urban sprawl of the city of Tulsa reached Glenpool, and the town became a bedroom suburb.
 It has been growing since.
 By 1970 the population had risen to 770, then to 2,706 in 1980.

 An annual celebration called "Black Gold Days" is a three-day, family-friendly event with food, music, arts and crafts, a carnival, and a parade.
 It commemorates the early years of Glenpool's history.